opeyemitechpro/my-projects/docs/terraform_projects/openvpn_access_server.md

 ## **Setup and Host Your Own Free VPN Server on AWS Using Terraform and OpenVPN**

-In this project, we will demonstrate how to setup and self-host a VPN server on AWS using terraform and OpenVPN Access Server.
+In this mini-project, I will demonstrate how to setup and self-host a VPN server on AWS using terraform and OpenVPN Access Server.

 ???+ youtube "Watch the Video - How To Create a Free Self-Hosted VPN Server on AWS using Terraform and OpenVPN"
     <figure markdown="1">